tinythings/logjet/doc/daemon.md

 - continues polling for newly ingested records

 Replay is strictly sequential today.
 There is no checkpoint or resume token yet.

+### File Blast Replay

+- `logjetd replay --path ... --name ...`
+- reads ordered rotated `.logjet` files
+- sends stored OTLP log batches to a collector URL
+- uses `collector.url` by default
+- `--dest` can override the collector destination
+- sends as fast as possible, with no original timing preservation

 ## Storage Modes